Commercial drone companies and proponents are impatient — they have been for a while.

-San Diego has been dubbed the hub of the U.S. drone industry, primarily because of two giant manufacturers of military drones in the area: General Atomics and Northrop Grumman.
+San Diego has been dubbed the hub of the U.S. drone industry, primarily because of two giant manufacturers of military drones for sale in the area: General Atomics and Northrop Grumman.

 The region, however, is also home to numerous commercial drone companies.
 Their primary clients include:

 - Farmers, who use drones to monitor crops